wzhao6/Breast_Cancer_Risk_Factors_Analysis/README.md

 # Breast_Cancer_Risk_Factors_Analysis
 Machine learning predictive models (Logistic Regression and Boosted Tree) to analyze and visualize the risk factors related to breast cancer.
+See Jupyter Notebook for details.

 Breast Cancer Coimbra Data Set